TheCandidStartup/TheCandidStartup.github.io/_drafts/modern-react-virtual-scroll-grid.md

 The modern React solution for these problems is to extract common code into custom hooks which can be reused across multiple components.
 It seems like I have the perfect test case.
 Let's try and extract all the code needed for virtual scrolling in a single dimension as a virtual scroller custom hook.
 List components use a single instance of the hook, configured for horizontal or vertical scrolling as appropriate.
 Grid components use two instances of the hook, one for vertical and one for horizontal scrolling.

+# State

+## List

+* **isScrolling**: Boolean that specifies whether control is currently being scrolled
+* **scrollDirection**: Backwards or Forwards
+* **scrollOffset**: Position of scroll bar copied from scroll event scrollLeft or scrollTop
+* **scrollUpdateWasRequested**: Parent component has requested a different scroll offset

+## Grid

+* **isScrolling**: Boolean that specifies whether control is currently being scrolled
+* **horizontalScrollDirection**: Backwards or Forwards
+* **verticalScrollDirection**: Backwards or Forwards
+* **scrollLeft**: Position of scroll bar copied from scroll event scrollLeft
+* **scrollTop**: Position of scroll bar copied from scroll event scrollTop
+* **scrollUpdateWasRequested**: Parent component has requested a different scroll left/top

 # Control Flow

 * Creation - default state, can include desired initial scroll position
 * ComponentDidMount - scrolls DOM element to desired initial position, if any specified
 * OnScroll - update scroll position in state
-    * Uses updater flavour of setState to compare current and previous offset, determine scroll direction
+    * Uses updater flavour of setState to compare current and previous offset, determine scrollDirection
-    * isScrolling bool for whether scrolling is currently active (passed to child components as a prop)
+    * Sets isScrolling to true
     * Uses post-update callback to request a 150ms timeout
-    * Clears isScrolling flag when timeout triggers.
+    * Clears isScrolling when timeout triggers.
 Used to "debounce" clear of flag.
 * Render - Render items in window based on scroll position
     * Two divs - fixed size outer, inner child set to full extent of virtual children
     * Refs that capture outer and inner HTML element
     * Outer ref accessible by parent component via ref callback
 * ScrollTo - method that parent component can access via ref and call to scroll to desired offset or item
-    * Updates state with *desired* position and flag to say update needed
+    * Updates state with *desired* position and sets scrollUpdateWasRequested to true
-* ComponentDidUpdate - lifecycle method called post-render, if updated needed flag set, sets scroll position of DOM element as requested.
+* ComponentDidUpdate - lifecycle method called post-render, if scrollUpdateWasRequested set, sets scroll position of DOM element as requested and clears flag.
 Means items are rendered in a non-visible position and then scrolled into view post-render.
 May cause problems for paged scrolling.

+# Initial Position

+# Scroll To